conda-forge/cuda-feedstock/recipe/doc/end_user_run_guide.md

 Packages on both channels are identical, ensuring safe coexistence of the two channels within the same conda environment.

 Going forward, the packages on the two channels should be expected to remain compatible.
-However, due to its smaller ecosystem footprint the nvidia channel may be a bit more nimble

 ## FAQ

 ### What if I see an error saying `__cuda` is too old?

-You will need to update your driver
+The `__cuda` virtual package is used by `conda` to represent the maximum CUDA version fully supported by the display driver.
+See the [conda docs on virtual packages](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-virtual.html) for more information.

+To update the `__cuda` virtual package, you must install a newer driver:
 - [Linux instructions](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#driver-installation)
 - [Windows instructions](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html#installing-cuda-development-tools)

-If conda has incorrectly identified the CUDA driver, you can override by setting the `CONDA_OVERRIDE_CUDA` environment variable.
+If conda has incorrectly identified the CUDA driver, you can override by setting the `CONDA_OVERRIDE_CUDA` environment variable to a version number like `"12.5"` or `""` to indicate that no CUDA driver is detected.

 ### Can I install CUDA conda packages in a CPU-only environment (such as free-tier CIs)?

 Yes!
 All of the CUDA packages can be installed in an environment without the presence of a physical GPU or CUDA driver.
 The inter-package dependency is established properly so that this use case is covered.
 If you want to test package installation assuming a certain driver version is installed, use the `CONDA_OVERRIDE_CUDA` environment variable mentioned above.
+Even if the package requires CUDA to run, this allows the packaging and dependency resolution to be tested in a CPU-only environment.